skilled-reflection/skilled-reflection.github.io/c09-ibc-ed.md

 The clock is a cue to think.
  When it goes off,
 get back on task (pay attention).

-#### Truth
-There is some truth inside
-some of you more than others.

-It is your job to
-focus on the Truth in you.
-(It is my job to tell you
- how shitty of a liar you have been.
-)
-You will practice all this with
-Skilled Reflection.
+*epush*

+Right now your job is to think about the truth you see in what i say.

 ### READER
+Reading is the same as

-listening to another person.
+listening to me,
+except the pace of my words
+don't determine
+how fast you have to think,
+or remind you to
+PAY ATTENTION!

+Your attention cannot be trusted, student, to be left alone while reading.
+So the clock will babysit you.

+*pull-clock-above*
+*pull-reader-ex-below*

 Read to assess your BET on
 the WORDs reflecting TRUTH for